CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Sports Club Example 49

-A Cardinality of 1: What About Historical Data?
+A Cardinality of 1: With Historical Data?
 50

 Sports Club Example 50